-Applications for the programme are closed.
-You can register your interest in future cohorts here.
+Applications for the programme are now closed.
+You can register your interest for future cohorts here.

 We bring together a world-class expert faculty of leading practitioners and academics into the programme.
 Programme participants will have unique opportunities to learn from and talk with each of them.

 Professor Celia Moore

 Celia is an associate professor in the Department of Management and Technology at Bocconi University in Milan, prior to which she was on the faculty of the London Business School for nine years.
 She has also been a visiting scholar at Harvard Business School and a fellow of the Edmond J. Safra Center for Ethics at Harvard University.
 She is currently an academic fellow of the Ethics and Compliance Initiative, a collaborator at EthicalSystems.Org, and sits on the UK’s Banking Standards Board Assessment Steering Committee.
 Her work has been featured in the Financial Times, Wall Street Journal, Forbes, and Fast Company, as well as on NPR, the CBC, and the BBC.
 Celia has consulted with and designed courses for several organisations on integrity in business and how to support more ethical behaviour in the workplace, including the Institute of Chartered Accountants of England and Wales (London, UK), the National Health Service (UK), the International Anti-Corruption Academy (Vienna, Austria), and the Brookings Institute (Washington, DC).